inductiva/inductiva/docs/api_reference/user_quotas.md

 **Maximum allowed price:**

-This quota while it seems restrictive, it allows users to go up to 1500 $ per month of computational credits, that is, if they are simulating on dedicated resources 24/7.

 The quota limit excess is achieved for example a single machine of type `c2d-standard-56`:
 ```python
 import inductiva